recreateideas/filesystem-server/README.md

 ```bash
 npm install -g filesystem-server #add "--unsafe" if executing it as 'nobody' user in linux
 ```
+> In Linux, in case you haven't done it yet, run **npm config set prefix /usr/local** to be able to run this package from the command line.

 So that you can connect via https the installation script will install a SSL key and certificate that are valid for 10 years.\
 **These files are created through a postinstall script, this is why on the latest linux distributions you need to run the install with --unsafe.**\
 > *-Don't forget to [add your certificates to your browser](https://support.securly.com/hc/en-us/articles/206081828-How-to-manually-install-the-Securly-SSL-certificate-in-Chrome) if serving files via https on a browser-*